biomurph/HeartBone/README.md

 ![image](images/PortNumber.png)

-Even if the program starts up, if you may find your Heart Bone unresponsive, this is a good place to start debugging.
+Even if the program starts up, if you may find your Heart Bone unresponsive.
+If that happens, this is a good place to start debugging.
+Some ports can pretend to be a Heart Bone...

+If you have your Heart Bone connected correctly and the software is running, you can fine a command cheat sheet [here](http://).